mesloubi2021/facebook-sdk-for-unity/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report an issue that you're running into
+about: Report an issue that you're running into.
 labels: bug
 ---